Date Formatting with Liquid Filters

 {{ deal.invoice_created_at | timezone: "Australia/Sydney" | date: "%d/%m/%Y" }} AET

-There is truly a huge amount you can do with Liquid filters, depending on how deeply you want to dive into the topic.
+There is a great amount you can do with Liquid filters, depending on how far you want to dive into the topic.
 This article is simply a guide for understanding the basics.
 To see more formatting possibilities, take a look at this this quick reference.
 Most of the format codes in this guide will work with Paycove.

 For a more in-depth understanding of how date formats work, check out this article.